davidvilla/python-doublex/README.rst

  assert_that(smtp, verify())

-verify() assert invocation order.
+verify() asserts invocation order.
 If your test does not require strict invocation order just use any_order_verify() matcher instead::

  with Mock() as mock: